ia-eknorr/ignition-version-control/Initialize a Local Repository.md

     ```shell
     git init -b main
     ```
-> Note: This newly initialized repository has been given a default branch name of `main`.
+> :memo: **_Note_**: This newly initialized repository has been given a default branch name of `main`.
 This could be called anything and has traditionally been called `master`, which has fallen out of favor in recent years, many instead opting for names like `main`, `trunk`, or `stable`.

 3. Now that the **local** repository is initialized, go to [GitHub](https://github.com) and create the **remote** repository if has not already been created.
    - Check out the GitHub documentation on [Creating a Repo](https://docs.github.com/en/enterprise-server@3.7/get-started/quickstart/create-a-repo).